christiskatsouris/Network-Analysis-R/README.md

   return( list( theta = thetaEst, covHat = covHat, sigmaHat = sqrt(sigmaHat2)) )
 }

+# Coding Procedure Reference: Associate Professor Xuening Zhu
-# Reference: Zhu et al. (2017), Zhu et al. (2020).
+# Articles References: Zhu et al. (2017), Zhu et al. (2020).

 ```

 ## Remarks:

 - The above R function provides the estimation procedure for the parameter beta of the NAR model.
-However, when additional structure is imposed (such as the grouped dependence), then the econometric identification becomes requires to implement a commonly used algorithm from [Computational Econometrics](https://github.com/christiskatsouris/Computational-Econometrics-R) such as the EM Algorithm (see, Wu C.J.(1983)).
+However, when additional structure is imposed (such as the grouped dependence), then the econometric identification becomes more complex and therefore for modelling purposes it requires the implementation of a commonly used computational procedures such as the EM Algorithm (see, Wu C.J.(1983)) and this page [Computational Econometrics](https://github.com/christiskatsouris/Computational-Econometrics-R).

 # Further Econometric Specifications